What is erectile dysfunction?

 - Diabetes.
 ED is common in men with diabetes.
 It causes early and severe hardening of the arteries.
 Problems with the nerves controlling erections are also often seen in men with diabetes.

-- Neurologic causes.
-Several neurological problems can lead to ED.
-For instance, multiple sclerosis, stroke, and spinal cord and nerve injuries.
+- Nervous system causes.
+Several nervous system problems can lead to ED.
+These include multiple sclerosis, stroke, and spinal cord and nerve injuries.
 Nerve damage from pelvic surgeries can cause ED.

 - Hormone-induced impotence.
-Hormone abnormalities, such as increased prolactin (a hormone made by the pituitary gland), steroid abuse by bodybuilders, too much or too little thyroid hormone, and hormones used to treat prostate cancer can all cause ED.
-Rarely, low testosterone causes ED.
+Hormone abnormalities can cause ED.
+These include increased prolactin, a hormone made by the pituitary gland.
+They also include steroid abuse by bodybuilders, too much or too little thyroid hormone, and hormones used to treat prostate cancer.
+Low testosterone can also cause ED.

 - Low testosterone.
-Rarely, low testosterone can be linked to ED.
+Low testosterone can be linked to ED.

 - Lifestyle choices.
 Smoking, excessive alcohol use, being overweight, and not exercising can also lead to ED.